 Senators must have one semester of experience on the Senate before being eligible to be a member of the Appointments Committee.
 This rule can be suspended by a two-thirds vote.
 The suspension shall only apply to appointments made at the meeting in question.

-Senate appointment recommendations shall be submitted to the Senate for approval.
+Senate appointment recommendations shall be submitted to the Student Senate for approval.

 Presidential Nominations

-Notice must be given to the Senate 72 hours in advance of the meeting at which the Senate votes on confirmation of any Justice, Executive Commissioner, Assistant Executive Commissioner, Administrative Assistant, or Parliamentarian.
+Notice must be given to the Senate seventy-two (72) hours in advance of the meeting at which the Senate votes on confirmation of any Justice, Executive Commissioner, Assistant Executive Commissioner, Administrative Assistant, or Parliamentarian.
 The notice must contain the name of the individual and the office to which the individual is being appointed.

 Parliamentary Authority